The Egyptian Museum Cairo

 This post may contain affiliate links.

-We’ve taken our kids to the best and most famous museums in the world, London, New York, Washington DC and a hundred smaller storehouses of knowledge, but nothing could ever beat Cairo’s spectacular Egyptian Museum.
-This is my favourite museum in the world, a dusty slice of yesteryear and for us, The Egyptian Museum Cairo is the greatest treasure house on Earth.
+We’ve taken our kids to the best and most famous museums in the world, London, New York, Washington DC and a hundred smaller storehouses of knowledge, but nothing could ever beat Cairo’s spectacular Old Egyptian Museum.
+This is my favourite museum in the world, a dusty slice of yesteryear and for us, The Egyptian Museum Cairo was the greatest treasure house on Earth, we’re very excited to see the new Grand Egyptian Museum (GEM) at Giza.
+Just as soon as it opens.
+But this post is about the old museum, The Egyptian Museum of Antiquities.

 Chef and I visited Egypt almost 20 years ago and memories of our day at the museum are still vivid for both of us but now it’s the kids’ turn.